Alexandria Real Estate Equities, Inc. (ARE) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-24, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Alexandria Real Estate Equities, Inc. ("Alexandria" or the "Company") (NYSE: ARE) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Dec.
+26, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Alexandria Real Estate Equities, Inc. ("Alexandria" or the "Company") (NYSE: ARE).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ALEXANDRIA REAL ESTATE EQUITIES, INC. (ARE), CLICK HERE BEFORE JANUARY 26, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ALEXANDRIA REAL ESTATE EQUITIES, INC. (ARE), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JANUARY 26, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?